Daniel6/SoftSysDubstepDucks/index.md

 We chose to implement two major facets of a peer to peer system, a centralized tracker server, and a client that would be run on many machines.
 The central server's purpose is to keep track of active clients, relay this list to the clients, and serve the torrent metadata file to the clients.
 The client's responsibility is to talk to other clients and manage file requests that it sends to other clients.

 ## Results
 Ultimately we were unable to complete the project as originally envisioned.
 However, we did complete many of the subcomponents that we would integrate to complete the final product.
-The list of working components includes the tracker server and client handshake routine.
+The list of working components includes the tracker server, client handshake routine, and torrent file generating process.

 This project was intended to be a learning exercise for the team to familiarize with the C language and get hands on experience.
 We accomplished the learning goals which we established at the creation of the project, those being to: